 Is video surveillance legal everywhere?

 Video surveillance is generally legal for monitoring personal property, but laws differ by country.
-It is important to avoid recording private spaces like neighbors’ yards or shared apartment areas without consent.
+It is important to avoid recording private spaces like neighbors’ yards without consent.

 What is the difference between physical and digital home security?